lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   transactionID MUST be the values from the message containing the ciphertext ct in KemCiphertextInfo.

-  Note: For all PKI management operations with more than one exchange the transactionID MUST be set anyway.
-In case of Bob provided a infoValue of type KemCiphertextInfo to Alice in the initial request message, see {{KEM-Flow2}} of {{sect-e}}, the transactionID MUST be used by Bob to ensure domain-separation between different PKI management operations.
+  Note: The transactionID is used to ensure domain-separation of the derived shared secret key between different PKI management operations.
+For all PKI management operations with more than one exchange the transactionID MUST be set anyway, see {{sect-5.1.1}}.
+In case of Bob provided a infoValue of type KemCiphertextInfo to Alice in the initial request message, see {{KEM-Flow2}} of {{sect-e}}, the transactionID MUST be set by Bob.

-  pk MUST be the authentic public KEM key of Alice.

   ct is the ciphertext from KemCiphertextInfo.

 \< ToDo: With the update to -V08, the fields senderNonce, recipNonce, len, and mac were removed from the KemOtherInfo sequence.

-  senderNonce and recipNonce are the values from the message containing the ciphertext ct in KemCiphertextInfo.
-They are optional and their presence depends on the used CMP profile.

-  len and mac are the values from KemBMParameter.  mac is also the MAC algorithm identifier used for MAC-based protection of the message.

-Instead Alice’s public KEM key was added based on the discussion on the LAMPS list, see the tread "Does cms-kemri need to include H(ct) as a KDF input?".
+  Alice's public KEM key could be added based on the discussion on the LAMPS list, see the tread "Does cms-kemri need to include H(ct) as a KDF input?".

-The authors are waiting for expert reviews providing guidance which fields are strictly needed and which would bring additional value for the KEM-bases message protection.
+  The authors are waiting for expert reviews providing guidance which fields are needed and bring additional value for the KEM-bases message protection.

 End of ToDo >